Regalia: Of Men and Monarchs

 - Choices you make in the text adventures matter can substantially change the outcome.
 For instance even if both approaches lead to a fight, your choices could determine whether you start out surrounded or if the enemy does.
 Experiment and try different things.

 - In most fights you can only deploy four units, even if you have a full party of 6.
-So there’s no need to rush getting the castle upgrade which lets you take 6 party members before even you have 6 people.
+So there’s no need to rush getting the Town Square upgrade which lets you take 6 party members before even you have 6 people.

 Personal Bonds / Relationship Points